Apple names Katherine Adams, former Honeywell exec, as general counsel - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-Apple Inc (AAPL.O) said on Friday that Bruce Sewell will retire as general counsel and will be succeeded by former Honeywell International Inc executive Katherine Adams.
+Apple Inc (AAPL.O) said on Friday its general counsel, Bruce Sewell, will retire and be succeeded by former Honeywell International Inc (HON.N) executive Katherine Adams, who will take over Apple's multinational legal battle against Qualcomm Inc (QCOM.O).

 Adams, who will also be senior vice president of legal and global security, will report to Chief Executive Tim Cook, the company said.